 Practice Regularly

 Like any mathematical skill, proficiency in finding factors requires regular practice.
-Start with simple numbers and gradually work your way up to more complex ones.
-Use online resources, worksheets, and math games to reinforce your learning.
+And start with simple numbers and gradually work your way up to more complex ones.
+Use online resources, worksheets, and math games to reinforce your learning And that's really what it comes down to..

 Use Divisibility Rules